Credit: Yuganov Konstantin | Adobe Stock

 Why do we have a comments policy in the first place?

-We believe that the comments section can be a valuable place where readers and reporters can converse.
-Without clear guidelines on acceptable behavior, that space can devolve into nastiness and name calling.
-When that happens, the climate stifles debate and keeps many from sharing their own stories.
+We believe that the comments section can be a valuable place for readers and journalists to converse.
+Without clear guidelines on acceptable behavior, that space can devolve.
+Nastiness and name calling stifles debate and keeps many from sharing their own stories – the exact opposite of why we host a comments section in the first place.
 Part of our role as a news organization is to offer readers who love Maine a space to share their ideas and experiences.
 Enforcing this policy helps accomplish that.

 If you’re looking for the Comments FAQ, that’s below.